The project aims to help doctors better understand how cancer spreads and improve diagnosis

 According to Breast Cancer Care, every year nearly 60,000 people are diagnosed with breast cancer in the UK, the equivalent of one every 10 minutes.

-Corrina Mottram, clinical negligence solicitor at Thompsons Solicitors, said: “Breast cancer treatment has vastly improved over the past decade, but from our work with breast cancer patients across the UK who have suffered a misdiagnosis or delayed diagnosis of the disease, it’s clear to see that improved methods of accurately detecting and treating the illness are needed.
+Corrina Mottram, clinical negligence solicitor at Thompsons Solicitors, said: “Breast cancer treatment has vastly improved over the past decade, but from our work with breast cancer patients across the UK who have suffered a breast cancer misdiagnosis or delayed diagnosis, it’s clear to see that improved methods of accurately detecting and treating the illness are needed.

 “Although this programme will, we hope, in the future see all cancer patients benefit from improved detection and treatment of the disease, it could be years until it is rolled out across the UK.